Noonan Syndrome – Definition

 Noonan Syndrome – Diagnosis

-The diagnosis is confirmed clinically; in many cases, it is possible to prove the existence of an RAS signaling pathway mutation in one of the above-mentioned genes.
+The diagnosis is confirmed clinically; in many cases, it is possible to prove the existence of a pathogenic RAS signaling pathway variant in one of the above-mentioned genes.

 Differential Diagnoses